spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

   <WarningBox>

-  The Linux machine must have network connectivity to your VMWare Center environment.
+  The Linux machine must have network connectivity to your VMWare vCenter environment.

   </WarningBox>